ethyca/fides/docs/fides/docs/development/overview.md

 * __Python (version 3.8 through 3.10)__ - To simplify the installation experience and create a more stable Python installation that can be managed indepently, we recommend installing Python via Anaconda.
 The installer for Anaconda can be found [here](https://www.anaconda.com/download).

 !!! warning
-_Mac Users_: Apple's ARM silicon (M-series chips, i.e. M1, M2, M2 Max, etc.) have a few extra requirements to get Fides running:
+    _Mac Users_: Apple's ARM silicon (M-series chips, i.e. M1, M2, M2 Max, etc.) have a few extra requirements to get Fides running

-### Optional: Explicitly set resource allocations in Docker Desktop

-* CPUs: 4
-* Memory:8GB
-* Disk Limit: 200GB
+### Additional Requirements for Mac Users (ARM-based)

-### Required: Install FreeTDS and OpenSSL
+Install FreeTDS and OpenSSL

 ```bash
 brew install freetds openssl
 ```

-**Add the following to your run commands (i.e. `.zshrc`), updating any path/versions to match yours**
+Add the following to your run commands (i.e. `.zshrc`), updating any path/versions to match yours

 ```bash
 export LDFLAGS="-L/opt/homebrew/Cellar/freetds/1.3.18/lib -L/opt/homebrew/Cellar/openssl@1.1/1.1.1u/lib"`
 export CFLAGS="-I/opt/homebrew/Cellar/freetds/1.3.18/include"
 ```

+### Optional Requirements for Mac Users (ARM-based)

+Explicitly set resource allocations in Docker Desktop

+* CPUs: 4
+* Memory:8GB
+* Disk Limit: 200GB

 Now that those are installed, the final step is to install the Python dev requirements for the Fides project.
-We recommend doing this in a virtual environment or using [pipx](https://pypa.github.io/pipx/), but specific installation details for those tools are outside the scope of this guide.
+We recommend doing this in a virtual environment.

 ```bash
 pip install -r dev-requirements.txt
 ```

+---

 ### Write your code